The factors of production

 • Design Intelligence: These are the knowledge, creativity, and efficiency used in production.
 The better the design, the more beneficial the product is.
 Design intelligence improves over time through the accumulation or improvement in knowledge, creativity, and efficiency, thus corresponding to the neoclassical concept of technological progress.

-Modern economists have introduced other and more specific factors of productions that render the factors from classical economics and neoclassical economics generic.
+Several modern economists have also introduced and defined other and more specific factors of production that render the factors identified from classical economics and neoclassical economics generic.
 Take note of the following:

 • Entrepreneurship: The process of combining other factors such as land, labor, and capital to produce a good or provide a service for the purpose of making profits.
 Effective and efficient entrepreneurship result in high-quality production.